Rocky Dawuni

-Rocky Dawuni is a Ghanaian singer, a three-time Grammy-nominee, songwriter and record producer who performs his signature 'Afro Roots' sound which is a mixture of Reggae, Afrobeat, Highlife and Soul music.
-He currently lives between Ghana and Los Angeles.

-Rocky is a two-time Grammy nominated musician and activist.
+Rocky Dawuni is a Ghanaian singer, a four-time Grammy-nominee, songwriter and record producer who performs his signature 'Afro Roots' sound which is a mixture of Reggae, Afrobeats, Highlife and Soul music.
+He currently lives between Ghana and United States.
+Rocky is a musician and activist.

 Music career

-Dawuni got acquainted with Reggae in Ghana when he heard a military band performing one of Bob Marley's compositions in Michel Camp; a military barracks where he grew up.
+Dawuni first heard Reggae music in Ghana when a military band performed one of Bob Marley's compositions in Michel Camp; a military barracks near Accra, Ghana's capital city.

 Dawuni started the annual "Independence Splash" festival, which is held in Ghana on Ghanaian Independence Day, March 6.

 Dawuni has recorded eight full-length albums.
 His sixth studio album titled Branches of The Same Tree was nominated for a Grammy Award for Best Reggae Album in December 2015 for the 58th Annual Grammy Awards, released 31 March 2015 making him the first nominee from his home country of Ghana.
 Songlines Magazine named the Branches of Same Tree album in the top 10 most essential reggae albums of all time.

-Inspired by the soulful beats of Fela Kuti and Bob Marley, the album highlighted Dawuni's ability to communicate uplifting messages to the hear of millions.
+Inspired by the soulful beats of Fela Kuti and Bob Marley, the album highlighted Dawuni's ability to communicate uplifting messages to the ears of millions.